 Red Pocket Mobile family plans offer attractive options with multi-line discounts of $20 savings on each additional line.

 Moreover, they provide the perk of free international calls to 80 countries, making it convenient to connect with family and friends around the globe.
-Check out our review about best 4 line plans on AT&T.

 Pros